platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/01-building-a-web-app.md

-1. Watch the bottom status bar as the Java project management extensions are loaded, this may take a minute.
+1. Watch the bottom status bar as the Java project management extensions are loaded, this may take a minute or more.
-    At the end of the process you will see a prompt for a project creation archetype.
+    At the end of the process you will see a prompt for a project creation archetype under `Editor` menu.
     Dismiss it by hitting the ESC key.

     You should now see a "JAVA PROJECTS" view near the bottom of the